dadaismee/vs_blog/src/blog/phd-draft/index.md

 According to Guala and Hindriks, stability of social institutions cannot base only on CE as CE is equally applicable to animals.
 However, as we saw, these are two distinct CEs — frequentest (ontic) and Bayesian (epistemic) ones.
 While rules or any notion of normativity is missing in ontic correlation by definition as it cannot be a feature of environment[^emergent-normativity], rules as salient norms can and sometimes are CE themselves.
 For example, @gintis2009a views social norms as "choreographers" and CE as they are essentially "second-order" conditional strategies.

-[^emergent-normativity]: As we will see in Chapter 3, normativity can be an emergent property of social networks, which can be considered "a feature of environment", but it would require a separate mechanism of niche construction to evolve.
+[^emergent-normativity]: As we will see in Chapter 3, normativity can be an emergent property of interaction of agents with environmental cues, which can be considered "a feature of environment", but it would require a separate mechanism of niche construction to evolve.

 It means that their argument for insufficiency of CE without rules for human cases is unsubstantiated, for CE as norms already include both Bayesian rationality *and* normativity (for example, Gintis's belief matrices from the previous chapter).
 Consequently, explanation of stability of institutions does not require separate CE and rules as norms, as for epistemic games with conditional agents, norms can be CE themselves.
 While I am not denying the effectiveness of having both rules and equilibria, I argue that the "insufficiency" argument for introducing norms as separate entities from CEs fails.
 Norms are smuggled into RiE practically *ex nihilo* and remain unexplained why we need them for the explanation of stability of institutuions, while having them as the central causal factor of such stability according to the insufficiency of CE argument.